claw-project/claw-language-specification/definition/loop-transform.md

   * Options are identical with the `loop-fusion` directive

 ###### Behavior with other directives
-Directives declared before the `loop-vector` directive will be kept in the generated code.
+Directives declared before the `array-transform` directive will be kept in the generated code.

 ###### Limitations